Find Encyclopedias & Background: List of encyclopedias

 The five-volume Encyclopedia of Human Rights, edited by David Forsythe, offers comprehensive coverage of all aspects of human rights theory, practice, law, and history in over 300 entries signed by leading scholars and human rights experts.
 The coverage includes major figures, organizations and institutions, human rights events and crises, and human rights norms.

 The Internet Encyclopedia of Philosophy (IEP) was founded in 1995 as a non-profit organization to provide open access to detailed, scholarly information on key topics and philosophers in all areas of philosophy.
-The Encyclopedia receives no funding, and operates through the volunteer work of the editors, which consists of editors, authors, volunteers, and technical advisers.
-At present the IEP is visited by over 500,000 persons per month.
+This is a peer reviewed, academic resource.

 This ebook reference collection offers a rich selection of eBook titles covering a broad range of general reference subjects.
 Topics include biography, history, careers, cooking, literature, genealogy, health, parenting, personal finance, politics, architecture, science, current events, social-emotional health, sports, and travel.